server-state/linux-raid-module/README.md

    ]
 }
 ```
-This output generates a straight base to provide other applications useful information like server-states example [client-base](https://github.com/server-state/client-base).
+This output generates a straight base to provide other applications useful information like server-state example [client-base](https://github.com/server-state/client-base).

-The official module belongs to the organization [server-state](https://github.com/server-state).
+This official module belongs to the organization [server-state](https://github.com/server-state).